Connect

 Renting is also reasonable, with one-bedroom apartments ranging from $900–$1500 per month, depending on location and size.

 Alberta offers a variety of housing options, from single-family homes to condos and townhomes.
-The cost of housing in Alberta is relatively low compared to other provinces, making it an attractive option for those looking to buy or rent a home.
+Despite pockets of expensive real estate, housing in Alberta is still considered relatively affordable overall.

 Food